PecanProject/pecan-helm/README.md

 ## ChangeLog

+### 0.6.2
+- Update BETY chart
+- Update checks image
+- Load data is now job, not hook, this prevents chart from taking long time to install

 ### 0.6.1
 - Update BETY chart
-- update url forb bitnami
+- update url for bitnami

 ### 0.6.0